Organizational Summary

 working alliance with the Instituto de Lingüistica y Educación at the

-Universidad Rafael Landívar en
+Universidad Rafael Landívar en Guatemala to create a firm curriculum for Maya

 ·